thedrp/thedrp.github.io/resources/cycle/index2.md

 - Training Bars do not affect VS Battle performance/code.*
 - Treating Sickness/Injury will lower weight.
 (Even when failed)*
 - Scanning into a D-Terminal requires full Strength hearts.
 (Hearts aren't drained)*
+- MegaHit Counts are in sets.
+Higher level Digimon can't use the lower Counts in a set.
+Rookie-level Digimon only have a single MegaHit Count.

 ### Special Mode
 -----